Natural gas guide

 A good natural gas guide should of course also provide valuable information regarding the detection of any natural gas leaks.
 There are excellent measuring devices that can be used to detect various occurrences of natural gas leaks.
 These serve as valuable support in terms of safety – because a leak of the typically colourless and odourless natural gas would otherwise not be detectable.

-Modern measuring devices – including those from the well-stocked Compur Monitors range – detect leaked natural gas using highly specific, reliable measurement technology.
-This is easy to use and provides clarity.
+Modern measuring devices – including those from the Compur Monitors range – detect natural gas leaks with highly specific, reliable measurement technology.
+It is easy to use and gives yiu peace of mind.
 Ex measurements are therefore an important addition to safety precautions relating to natural gas hazards.
-Compur Moniotrs offers a comprehensive range of customisable options for the safe measurement of any gas leaks.
+Compur Monitors offers a comprehensive range of customisable options for the safe measurement of any gas leaks.
 Relevant categories include stationary gas detectors and, of course, portable detectors.
-Multi-gas detectors and discontinuous gas detectors complete the portfolio.
 Depending on the device, immediate gas warnings as well as leak detection can be realised.
 Simple application means that measurement results can also be read by non-experts.

-The be-all and end-all of an efficient and successfully functioning protection concept for the useful, but also not harmless, product natural gas is the needs-based selection of a professional and – in particular – precisely fitting measuring device.
-The team at the specialist Compur Monitors provides interested parties with detailed and specific advice.
+Must important for safety in your plant is a functioning safety concept.
+When you use the beneficial, but also not harmless product natural gas.
+If you need advice about the selection of a professional and precisely fitting measuring device, the team at the specialist Compur Monitors provides detailed and specific advice.

 Dr. Josef von Stackelberg